The fate of Quasi-Exponential inflation in the light of ACT-DR6: Introduction

 During its prolonged existence the literature of cosmic inflation has struck it rich.
 But still it has remained as a paradigm since a specific compelling model of inflation is yet to be separated out from the spectrum of observationally viable inflationary models.
-The upper-bound on tensor-to-scalar ratio has been pushed to $r<0.032$ \cite{tristram2022improved}.
-The anylysis of Placnk-2018 data has put stringent constraint on the scale dependence of scalar curvature perturbation, $n_{_S}=0.9651\pm 0.0044$ \cite{aghanim2020planck,akrami2020planck}.
-However the recent ACT-DR6 data has given a strong indication of higher value for the spectral index, $n_{_S}=0.9666\pm0.0077$.
-Joint analysis of Planck-2018 and ACT-DR6 data has come up with $n_{_S}=0.9709\pm0.0038$ \cite{louis2025atacama, calabrese2025atacama}.
-Further when Planck-2018 and ACT-DR6 data are combined with DESI-Y1 yields $n_{_S}=0.9743\pm0.0034$ \cite{adame2025desi1, adame2025desi}, which is touch closer to unity.
-Thus inflationary models anticipating lower amplitude of primordial gravity waves and higher value for scalar spectral index will now have the edge over the others from the observational point of view.
+The upper-bound on tensor-to-scalar ratio has been pushed back to $r<0.032$ \cite{tristram2022improved}.
+The analysis of Planck-2018 data has put stringent constraint on the scale dependence of scalar curvature perturbation, $n_{_S}=0.9649\pm 0.0042$ \cite{aghanim2020planck,akrami2020planck} and very recent analysis from Planck data has brought forth $n_{_S}=0.9690\pm 0.0035$ \cite{tristram2024}.
+However the latest ACT-DR6 data has given a stronger indication for higher value of the spectral index, $n_{_S}=0.9666\pm0.0077$.
+Joint analysis of Planck and ACT-DR6 data has come up with $n_{_S}=0.9709\pm0.0038$ \cite{louis2025atacama, calabrese2025atacama}.
+Further when Planck and ACT-DR6 data are combined with DESI-Y1 yields $n_{_S}=0.9743\pm0.0034$ \cite{adame2025desi1, adame2025desi}, which is touch closer to unity.
+Thus inflationary models anticipating lower amplitude of primordial gravitational waves and higher value for scalar spectral index will now have the edge over the others from the observational point of view.
 This is exactly what quasi-exponential model \cite{barunquasi} of inflation does.
 The Hubble parameter here being near exponential in nature seeds almost scale invariant scalar curvature perturbation.
-Though being large field model quasi-exponential inflation is expected to generate high amount of primordial gravity waves, but that can be accounted for by keeping the window open for spectral index towards scale invariant as we shall see later on.
+Though being large field model quasi-exponential inflation is expected to generate higher amount of primordial gravitational waves, but that can be accounted for by keeping the window open for spectral index towards scale invariance as we shall see later on.